rsnel/mpfaudioutils/README.md

     yyyy is the hexadecimal loading address
     zzzzzz is an even number of hexadecial digits that represent the data

+Note that there is no \r at the end of the line.
+We use the UNIX convention for text files.
+To convert, use `dos2unix(1)`.

 For example:

     1234/1800:0076